 From the big and famous to the tiny and totally obscure, these are some of the coolest museums to visit while you’re in NYC!

-One of the things I really fell in love with about New York was the sheer number of museums and art galleries in the city.
+One of the things I really love about New York is the sheer number of museums and art galleries in the city.
+Natural history, gangsters, military history, ice cream, LGBTQ art… whatever you’re into, I’m pretty sure you’ll find a museum for it.

-Although I’ve visited NYC several times, I’ve still not been able to see all of the city’s coolest museums.
+Although I’ve visited several times, I’ve still not been able to see all of the city’s best museums – because there are just too many!
 So, I asked some top travel bloggers to chip in with their recommendations.
+All the attractions on this list have been tried and tested by real-life travellers.
+Enjoy…

 21 of the Coolest Museums in NYC